-John is still witnessing a drama showing him the future.
-The 6th and 7th visions of this drama play out one of Jesus' metaphors.
+John is still witnessing a drama that is showing him the future.
+This drama's 6th and 7th visions play out one of Jesus' metaphors.

 Jesus often mentioned parables about harvests, planting seeds, and separating wheat and tares.
-Here we see the world is the harvest God will reap.
+Here, we see the world is the harvest God will reap.